 This really cemented Tim Drake as my favourite Robin, seeing how cunning he is in times of desperation really elevates him above the others and his take on situations is often unique and enthralling.
 Dixon has done a brilliant job of strengthening the Bat Family through peril thus far and Legacy is no different.

 The rescue that Batman and Nightwing carry out is daring and dramatically tense.
 Flooding the cell block the team have to not only deal with the threat of drowning but also the villains who are now free to roam the corridors.
-It’s a really tense climax to the opening arc that segways beautifully into the next chapter.
+It’s a really fast paced climax to the opening arc that segways beautifully into the next chapter.

 “The Plague has returned to Gotham”